adambard/learnxinyminutes-docs/java.html.markdown

     private int speed;  // Private: Only accessible from within the class protected int gear; // Protected: Accessible from the class and subclasses String name; // default: Only accessible from within this package

+    static String className; // Static class variable

+    // Static block
+    // Java has no implementation of static constructors, but
+    // has a static block that can be used to initialize class variables
+    // (static variables).
+    // This block will be called when the class is loaded. static {
+        className = "Bicycle";
+    }

     // Constructors are a way of creating classes
     // This is a constructor